-Report: USA Hockey strikes deal with women’s team
+USA Hockey strikes deal with women’s team

-Report: USA Hockey strikes deal with women’s national team
+USA Hockey strikes deal with women’s national team, will play in world championships

-The U.S. national women’s hockey team has a deal in place with USA Hockey to end its boycott of the upcoming world championships, NHL Network’s Steve Kouleas reports.
+The U.S. national women’s hockey team has signed a new four-year deal with USA Hockey to end its boycott of the upcoming world championships, USA Hockey announced.

+“Today reflects everyone coming together and compromising in order to reach a resolution for the betterment of the sport,” USA Hockey president Jim Smith said in a statement.
+“We’ll now move forward together knowing we’ll look back on this day as one of the most positive in the history of USA Hockey.”

 The women’s team announced last week it would not participate in this year’s world championships, set to begin later this week, as they asked to be paid a “living wage.”
+Under the new deal, they will participate.
+The first game is schedule for Friday against Canada.

 USA Hockey approached players from various youth national teams, reportedly all the way down to the U16 level, seeking to find replacement players for the tournament.
 No youth players accepted the offer.